ciphs/website/README.md

 #### Guideline

-1.Open Source,
+1. Open Source,

-2.Not involving personal data other than associated contract address
+2. Not involving personal data other than associated contract address

-3.Public License (GNU or MIT)
+3. Public License (GNU or MIT)

-4.Info website
+4. Infographical website
+5. Propose milestone with amount of CIPHS for each task.

 #### Contribution Process
 1. Fork [CIPHS's website repo](https://github.com/ciphs/website)